 Here's the question everyone asks: "If I type something into ChatGPT, does it learn from that?"
 The answer depends entirely on which tier you're using.

-Microsoft Copilot (365): Stays within your Microsoft 365 tenant.
-Your data doesn't leave your organization's environment.
+- Microsoft Copilot (365): Stays within your Microsoft 365 tenant.
+Prompts and responses aren't used to train Microsoft's foundation models.

-The takeaway: The $20-30/month for a business-tier AI subscription isn't just about better features — it's about keeping your data out of the training pipeline.
+The takeaway: The $20–30 per user per month for a business-tier AI subscription isn't just about better features — it's about keeping your data out of the training pipeline.
 That's the single most important upgrade a small business can make.
 For a breakdown of which tools are worth it, check our guide to the best AI tools for small business in 2026.

 Not all AI privacy risks are created equal.
 Here are the three you'll hear about, ranked by how much they should actually worry you:

 Risk #1: Data training.
 Your inputs get absorbed into the model.
-This is the one that makes headlines, but it's the easiest to solve — just use a paid business tier.
+This is the one that makes headlines, but it's the easiest to solve — use a paid business tier (and on consumer Claude, check the training opt-out).
 Done.

 Risk #2: Data leakage from employees.
 This is the big one.
-27% of ChatGPT consumer usage is work-related, which means your team members are already using AI at work — possibly on free accounts, possibly pasting in sensitive information.
+Roughly 27% of consumer ChatGPT usage is work-related, according to OpenAI's own 2025 study of 1.1 million conversations — which means your team members are likely already using AI at work, possibly on free personal accounts, possibly pasting in sensitive information.
 The risk isn't the AI tool itself; it's that nobody told your team what's okay to share and what isn't.

 Risk #3: Compliance violations.
-If your business handles health data (HIPAA), financial information, or operates in states with strong privacy laws, there are specific rules about where that data can go.
+If your business handles health data (HIPAA), legal client information, or financial records, there are specific rules about where that data can go.
 Most AI tools aren't HIPAA-eligible out of the box, for example.

 Here's the pattern: Risk #1 has a simple fix.
 Risk #3 is industry-specific.
 But Risk #2 — employee data leakage — is the one that gets small businesses in real trouble.
 The fix isn't avoiding AI.
 It's having a clear policy.